Indigenous cooking methods

 Did you know?

-San traditionally gather Hoodia Gordoni cactus and chew it to suppress hunger.
+The San used to gather the Hoodia Gordonii cactus and chew it to suppress hunger.

 In South Africa, indigenous cooking gives insight into who we are as a people.
 South Africa is a culturally-diverse society with many cooking methods that are unique to specific ethnic groups.